Transform Pushword in a FlatFile CMS.

 # Force export (database → flat files)

-php bin/console pw:flat:sync -m export
+php bin/console pw:flat:sync --mode=export

 # Sync only pages on a specific host